VRHIKKY/VketCloudSDK_Documents/docs/hs/hs_class_item.en.md

 # Item class

 On Vket Cloud, each non-Player objects on the world are defined as Items.<br>

-For example, objects defined as items are [VKCItemField](../VKCComponents/VKCItemField.md), [VKCItemObject](../VKCComponents/VKCItemObject.md), [VKCItemPlane](../VKCComponents/VKCItemPlane.md), [VKC Item Activity](../VKCComponents/VKCItemActivity.md), and other objects.
+Items can be output to the scene by placing and configuring game objects with components added by VketCloudSDK, such as VKC Item Field and VKC Item Object.

-The Item class is for handling such Items, and "Nodes" which are child objects of [VKCItemField](../VKCComponents/VKCItemField.md) on HeliScript.
+The Item class is used to manipulate the above-mentioned Item in HeliScript.

-An Item class object is obtainable by specifying the item name with hsItemGet() or running hsItemGetSelf().
+You can retrieve an instance of the Item class by calling functions such as hsItemGet().

 Item class has various methods to operate the obtained Item object.